DanielOaks/docstest-starwars/tutorial.md

         <th class="w-28 pb-1 text-left">Birth year</th>
 ```

+There's much more you can do to improve the styling, but this is a good, simple start!

-And here's how the final table looks:
+Here's how the final table looks:

 ![Final table with blue border and nice columns](tutorial/tailwind-2.png)

-There's much more you can do to improve the styling, but this is a good, simple start!

-## Expanding on this
+## Next steps

 We're now finished, and you've got your page grabbing data from the Star Wars API and displaying it.
 But there are many ways to extend this sample page.